Nevada was under the heavily overcast sky.

 Please make sure to close the gate when you enter the premises.

-I parked the car in a minute due to the muddy road.
+I parked the car for a minute due to the muddy road.

 I saw steam in 0.3 miles ahead.